I am always impressed by the organization of the lessons, and the art projects especially for the younger kids.

 Field Trips

 Our groups often extend their learning by exploring our community through field trips.
 Preschoolers either venture out into the local community or community neighbors are welcomed into the program to share their knowledge and experiences with our children.
-Parents are encouraged and welcome to come along, and even to share their experiences and/or cultural background.
+Parent volunteers are encouraged and welcome to come along, with proper clearances and even to share their experiences and/or cultural background.

 Parent Communication